libremente/libremente.github.io/bookshelf.md

 ## Past reads
+* **Blockchain by [*Jeff Reed*]**.
+  Having a general background on the subject I decided to take a look at this book since I am more and more interested in the ''smart contracts'' matter.
+  This book, after introducing the concept of the *Blockchain* and the *Ledger*, dives deeper in the analysis of one of such systems, called ''Ethereum'' which is leveraging the Blockchain but, differently from ''Bitcoins'', makes it also possible to write and use ''smart contracts''.
+The last part of the book is dedicated to investment strategies in the Ethereum sphere.

+  First of all, the book itself is divided into different books, so it should better be called a ''collection'' of volumes and this, in my humble opinion, does not facilitate the reading experience.

+  However, my problem was that I really did not enjoy reading it!
+It was easy to read, it took me around half a day to finish but when I closed it I had the feeling that I could have invested my time in a better way, which is never a good feeling.
+It is not clear to me which is the exact audience the author is trying to target.
+For non-technical readers it is too deep whilst, for the technical savvy ones, the information presented are way too scarce.
+From a software developer point of view, I was particularly interested in understanding how to exploit the potential of ''smart contracts'' but the author makes a very quick overview of the subject without giving any sort of deep insight.

 * **The Lean Startup by [*Eric Ries*](http://theleanstartup.com)**.
   It has been presented to me as ''a must for every wannabe startupper'' so I decided to give it a try.